Notes on the Geography of Australia: Perth Suburbs

 Look, ma, no corners!
 We're on Colonial Gardens in Mosman Park, until 1970 a major industrial area with a GM assembly plant and, just about right here, a Colonial Sugar Refinery.

 There are some apartment buildings along the way, in this case at 35 Esplanade.
-A 3-bedroom unit runs about A$2 million.
+A 3-bedroom unit in 2016 ran about A$2 million.

 Here's something exceptional.
 It's called Sunset, but it was built as the Claremont Old Men's Home, a poor house established in 1904.
 By 1920 it housed 620 men, and by the 1960s there were still 450 residents.
 The place closed in 1996, but this is prime Dalkeith waterfront.